-Definition of adverse selection:
+Definition of adverse selection

-Adverse selection explained
+Adverse selection explained for insurance

 - A company insuring cars will find those living in high crime areas will be more likely to want to get car insurance.
 Again if the average cost is charged, it can lead to insurance firm losing out.

 Consequences of adverse selection